Tax Research and Jurisprudence – ACCT 612

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 4 Discussion Board Forums in this course.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 4 Discussions in this course.
 The student will post a thread of 400–500 words with at least 4 citations and 2 replies of 200–250 words each to the threads of classmates.
 The student must include 2 citations with each reply and use current APA formatting for all citations.

 Tax Research Memo Assignments (4)

 The student will complete 4 Tax Research Memos in this course.
 As these are memos, and not formal writing assignments, current APA format is not required.

 Tax Research Problem Assignments (2)

 The student will complete 2 Tax Research Problem Assignments in this course.
 These are not formal writing assignments, so current APA formatting is not required.